yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/driveitem-put-content.md

 PUT /users/{user-id}/drive/items/{parent-id}:/{filename}:/content
 ```

-To upload a new file using the parent folder and drive ID's - such as in a "Shared With Me" folder:
+To upload a new file using the parent folder and drive ID's - such as in a **Shared with Me** folder:
 <!-- { "blockType": "ignored" } -->

 ```http
 PUT /drives/{drive-id}/items/{item-id}:/{filename}:/content
 ```
-For "Shared with Me" items, the drive-ID and item-ID come from the `remoteItem` facet of the `driveItem` of the folder that is shared with the user.
+For **Shared with Me** items, the drive-ID and item-ID come from the `remoteItem` facet of the `driveItem` of the folder that is shared with the user.

 ## Request body